azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Procedure.md

 1. This is to test the flyback & feedback transformer.
 2. Solder on **C24, C25, C26, T2, T4, Q29, Q35, Q38, Q39, R61, R70, R101** from the *Transformer* and test points `FLY_OUT_A`, `PRI_FET_A` & `SEC_FET_A`.
 3. Check the flyback transformer outputs VDC.
+	- Run the Channel_A_Transformer1.cpp file.
-	- With the MCU, send a fixed PWM on *A_DRIVE* and record the VDC.
+		- With the MCU, send a fixed PWM on *A_DRIVE* and record the VDC & record how long it takes for output to settle (call this *time1*).
 			- ***MAKE SURE THE DUTY CYCLE IS BELOW 50% ALWAYS***.
 		- Verify one last time that `PRI_GND` and `A_GND` are isolated from each other (using a voltmeter).
 		- Check capacitor voltage is 0V after the rocker switch is OFF after the ***universal wait time***.
-	- If the ripple is above 50mV, change the **C24, C25, C26** to a higher capacitance ***universal wait time***.
+		- If the ripple is above 50mV, change the **C24, C25, C26** to a higher capacitance after ***universal wait time*** and redo step 3.
-4. Record PWM duty cycle vs. VDC output.
+5. Record PWM duty cycle vs. VDC output.
+	- Run the Channel_A_Transformer2.cpp file.
-	- Measure the duty cycle from 21V to 9.5V in 0.25V intervals.
+		- Measure the duty cycle from 21V to 9.5V in 0.10V intervals after waiting *time1* seconds.
 			- If duty cycle to voltage is nonlinear, use a line of best fit to estimate.
 		- Some extra notes
 			- The 12V number will be used for LV circuit.
 			- These ***won't*** be the final numbers used to associate output for Channel A and PWM duty cycle, since there will be a voltage drop (i.e. there's a diode in line to prevent reverse polarity).
 			- The flyback transformer is expected to output 20V to 10V in normal operation.
 The 21V and 9.5V values helps to ensure that all boundary conditions are tested and an upper/lower duty cycle can be found for the firmware (+ to account for voltage drop).
-### Get the interval for voltage checked by cult.

 ## Channel A HV/LV
 1. This is to test the HV & LV relays + buck converter.